MicrosoftDocs/VBA-Docs/api/Access.Application.DFirst.md

 ## Remarks

+> [!NOTE]
- **Note**   If you want to return the first or last record in a set of records (a domain), you should create a query sorted as either ascending or descending and set the **TopValues** property to 1.
+> If you want to return the first or last record in a set of records (a domain), you should create a query sorted as either ascending or descending and set the **TopValues** property to 1.
 From Visual Basic, you can also create an ADO **Recordset** object and use the **MoveFirst** or **MoveLast** method to return the first or last record in a set of records.

 ## Example